Domain Generalization: A Survey: Background

 \subsection{A Brief History of Domain Generalization}

-The DG problem was first introduced by Blanchard et al.~\cite{blanchard2011generalizing} as a machine learning problem, while the term `domain generalization' was later coined by Muandet et al.~\cite{muandet2013domain}.
-Unlike other related learning problems such as domain adaptation and transfer learning, DG considers scenarios where the target data are \emph{inaccessible} during model learning.
+The domain generalization (DG) problem was first formally introduced by Blanchard et al.~\cite{blanchard2011generalizing} as a machine learning problem, while the term \emph{domain generalization} was later coined by Muandet et al.~\cite{muandet2013domain}.
+Unlike other related learning problems such as domain adaptation or transfer learning, DG considers the scenarios where target data is \emph{inaccessible} during model learning.
 In~\cite{blanchard2011generalizing}, the motivation behind DG originates from a medical application called automatic gating of flow cytometry data.
-The objective for the gating problem is to design algorithms to automate the process of classifying cells in patients' blood samples based on different properties, e.g., to distinguish between lymphocytes and non-lymphocytes.
+The objective is to design algorithms to automate the process of classifying cells in patients' blood samples based on different properties, e.g., to distinguish between lymphocytes and non-lymphocytes.
 Such a technology is crucial in facilitating the diagnosis of the health of patients since manual gating is extremely time-consuming and requires domain-specific expertise.
 However, due to distribution shift between different patients' data, a classifier learned using data from historic patients does not generalize to new patients, and meanwhile, collecting new data for model fine-tuning is impractical, thus motivating research on the DG problem.